skyvers/Aged-care/readme.md

 - #### Facility List

-Next, Lets see our `Facility` list now, it shows all the information we define in our document's attributes section.
+Next, let's see our Facility list: it now shows a column for each of the attributes we defined in the document.

-Hide attributes `Location` and `Facility Manager` in the `Facility` documents
+Instead, we will create another module query, so that we can define precisely which columns are show.

+In the module (the agedCare.xml file), define a Facility query as shown below, hiding the attributes `Location` and `Facility manager`.

 Open agedCare.xml